may-techwriter/Sample_TechnicalDocumentation/README.md

 # Technical Writing Portfolio – Mayra

-¡Welcome to my portfolio as a Technical Writer!
+Welcome to my portfolio as a Technical Writer!

 This space showcases documentation I have created for biometric web services, including API consumption, configuration guides, and release notes.